telerik/blazor-docs/components/grid/selection/cells.md

 When you want to edit a Grid item, the cell selection has the following behavior:

 * Cell selection is not supported with [`Incell` edit mode]({%slug components/grid/editing/incell%}) due to the overlapping pointer events that trigger selection and editing.
-If both features are enabled, only the editing will work.
 * [`Inline` edit mode]({%slug components/grid/editing/inline%}) and [`Popup` edit mode]({%slug components/grid/editing/popup%}) integrate with cell selection without limitations.

 ### Selection and Virtual Scrolling